 Common visitor scenarios

 Do not buy random attraction tickets first.
 Solve lake access, shuttle/reservation, parking risk, food, washrooms, road conditions, and return time first.
+If the lake access chain fails, switch the day before paying for unrelated extras.

 Book only after solving the no-driving plan: walk to hotel, Roam/taxi, designated driver, or stay in the downtown walking zone.
+The reservation is weaker if the car is in the wrong place or someone has to drive after alcohol.

 Do not pay yet if these are unresolved